Tenindewa School Site

 The first teacher was Miss Eva STAFFORD, the daughter of early settlers at Tenindewa.

-While this gift of the building by a community minded citizen started the school, the Department was aware of its size and comfort, and plans were put into effect for a new standard class room.
+While this gift of the building by a community minded citizen started the school, the Department was aware of its size and comfort, and plans were put into effect for a new standard classroom.

 This new building was completed to schedule and just as well, as a severe storm completely demolished the old school.
-The teacher reported that after conferring with the builders, classes were commenced in the new room on the 4th March 1915.
+The teacher reported that after conferring with the builders, classes were commenced in the new room on the 4th of March 1915.
 The acre of land of the old school was subsequently returned to Mr Fry.

 The new school soon had problems, as with the first rains of winter, a salt flat between the school and the town flooded.
 This problem was to be a source of constant complaint right up to the closure of the school 24 years later.
 The teacher, in one of many letters about this problem, wrote: